Skip to content

 Propagation_Service_Container_Diagram.png

-• Forwards transactions to the TX Validator Service
+• Forwards transactions to the Validator Service

 Propagation_Service_Component_Diagram.png